Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - minimal idioms
 - minimal slang
 - minimal wordplay
-- clear cause and effect
+- clear cause-and-effect relationships

-A starter should remain understandable after automatic translation.
+A starter should remain understandable after machine translation.

-The easier a sentence is to translate, the more reliably the original meaning survives.
+The easier a sentence is to translate, the more likely its original meaning is to survive.

 I often use AI to help generate or refine starters that remain stable across multiple languages.

-The goal is not beautiful prose.
+The goal is not elegant prose.

-The goal is consistent interpretation.
+The goal is coherent interpretation.

 ---

-# 15. Context Is Fixed.
-Interpretation Is Not.
+# 20. The Context Can Be Fixed.
+The Interpretation Should Remain Flexible.

 I often establish: